Thedustbustr/Carpet-Extra-Extras/README.md

 * Categories: `VANILLA`

 ### enderPearlChunkLoadingFix
 At high speeds, Mojang's implementation of ender pearl chunk loading can fail.
 This implementation attempts to fix this.
-This may not be required if using `pre21ThrowableEntityBehavior`.
-This also may improve performance.
+This is not required if using `pre21ThrowableEntityBehavior`.
 * Type: `Boolean`
 * Default value: `false`
 * Allowed options: `true`, `false`
 * Categories: `VANILLA`, `BUGFIX`

 ### pre21ThrowableEntityBehavior
 Restores 1.16.2-1.21.1 throwable entity (ender pearl, snowball, etc.) behavior, specifically behavior found in 24w28a where the thrown randomness changes are present.
-This also fixes a bug introduced where at high speeds an Ender Pearl would land in the wrong position.
+This also fixes 2 bugs that were introduced with 1.21.2: At high speeds an Ender Pearl would land in the wrong position and chunk loading could fail.
 * Type: `Boolean`
 * Default value: `false`
 * Allowed options: `true`, `false`